-What Is Crop Insurance?
+What is Crop Insurance?

 Types Of Crop Insurance

-Broadly, crop insurance is categorised into three types:
+Crop insurance is categorised into 3 types:

 - Multiple Peril Crop Insurance: Provides financial coverage to manage risks arising from weather-related losses, such as a flood, drought, etc.